Florence in 1 Day: a guidebook for getting the most out of your visit

 If you spend a day in Florence, you can skip the Giotto's Campanile, especially if you've already climbed Brunelleschi's dome.
 Be sure to take a selfie with the Campanile in the background, a work begun by Giotto and completed by Andrea Pisano in 1359.
 Of course, if you dare to go up, you should know that you will have to climb more than 400 steps.
 As well as from the dome you will have one of the best views of the city of Florence.

-After seeing the Duomo area in depth, I recommend that you head to the Central Market area, also known as the San Lorenzo Market, and take a break for a panino di lampredotto, a typical regional snack made from spiced beef tripe.
+After seeing the Duomo area in depth, I recommend you head to the Central Market area, also known as the San Lorenzo Market, and pause for a panino di lampredotto, a typical regional snack made from spiced beef tripe.
 Afterwards, take the opportunity to browse the market's many stalls and shop for souvenirs of your trip.
 The market is open from Tuesday to Sunday from 9 am.
 Another option is to book a food tour of Florence.

 Marvel at the Basilica of San Lorenzo